wolfc01/python-for-android/README.rst

     sudo apt-get install build-essential patch git-core ccache

 You must have android SDK and NDK.
 You can download them at::

     http://developer.android.com/sdk/index.html
     http://developer.android.com/sdk/ndk/index.html

+For best results you need oracle java SE: java-jdk-7 for running  the android tooling on oneiric.

 If it's your very first time into android SDK, don't forget to follow documentation for recommended components at::